 Wow.
 Who knew that wisdom from another galaxy could be so appropriate for us?

-These days it seems quite common for most American society to scoff at those who choose a lifestyle where financial freedom can be attained at 50, 40, or 30.
+It seems quite common for most American society to scoff at those who choose a lifestyle where financial freedom can be attained at 50, 40, or 30.

 It's almost a given that when the masses hear of someone who has retired before 60, they start poking made-up holes in the story.
-Their list of excuses includes, but are not limited to, some of the following:
+Their list of excuses includes, but is not limited to, some of the following:

 - “This is a lie.
 It possibly can't be true.”